vearch/vearch/docs/APILowLevel.md

 Usually the query statement does not contain the vector part.
 Two methods are supported: one is to obtain documents directly through primary keys, and the other is to obtain corresponding documents based on filter conditions.
+If partition_id is set, obtain the corresponding document on the specified partition.
+At this time, the meaning of document_id is the document number on this partition.
+Usually this is used to obtain the full data of the cluster.

 request format:
 ````$xslt